-We are trying a new format to accommodate for social distancing for the 2020 season.
+We will be using a similar format to last year in order to accommodate for social distancing for the 2021 season.
 Both Sunday & Tuesday will look similar and include a skill development piece as well as races.
 Please be on time so we can get things rolling, with the COVID restrictions this year we must have contactless registration no more than 10 minutes prior to the beginning of the session so please be patient and remember to social distance when checking in.
 Attendance will be called to determine those who have registered are present.
 All other people/spectators will be asked to leave the track area.

 Tuesday 6:00pm- 7:15pm

 *Times change with “split groups” and end times may vary

 Practice makes perfect!
 Each week we will run drills for 30-40 minutes with skills work based on the needs of our riders.
 Working on starting, balance, speed, cornering lines in the berms, and specific track piece skill development, etc.